 To learn more about our foot and ankle orthopedics services, explore the injuries, conditions, and treatments within this section.
 A qualified health care provider should properly evaluate and potentially treat any injury to the foot and ankle, because even injuries that seem mild or harmless may lead to complications and disability down the road.

-There are 30 joints in the foot, making it especially prone to wear and tear of the cartilage in those joints.
+There are 33 joints in the foot, making it especially prone to wear and tear of the cartilage in those joints.
 As the cartilage wears away, pain and stiffness increase over time and make it difficult to walk.
-The ankle joint primary controls up and down movements of the foot.
-When it becomes arthritic, there will be problems with foot mobility and sporting activities, like running and jumping.
+The ankle joint primarily controls up and down movements of the foot.
+When it becomes arthritic, there will be problems with foot mobility and sporting activities, like walking, running, and jumping.
 The foot and ankle can experience rheumatoid arthritis and osteoarthritis.
 Previous injury to the foot or ankle can increase the chances of developing arthritis.

 Plantar fasciitis is the most common cause of pain on the bottom of the foot or base of the heel.
 Approximately two million patients are treated for this condition every year.
 The plantar fascia is a long, thin ligament that lies directly beneath the bottom of your foot and connects the heel to the front of your foot to support the arch.
 Plantar fasciitis occurs when the tissue that supports the arch becomes irritated and inflamed.
-90% of patients with plantar fasciitis will improve within 10 months of starting nonsurgical treatments such as physical therapy, cortisone injections, or nighttime splinting.
+Most patients with plantar fasciitis will improve within a year of starting nonsurgical treatments such as anti-inflammatories or cortisone injections, nighttime splinting and stretching.
+Those individuals that continue to have pain can also opt for surgical treatment.

 The Achilles tendon is the largest tendon in the body, connecting your calf muscles to your heel bone.
 It is used when you walk, run, and jump.
 A rupture of the tendon is a tearing and separation of the tendon fibers.
-A complete rupture requires surgical intervention.
+A complete rupture may require surgical intervention.
+Achilles tendinosis is wear and tear of the tendon over time.
+The pain from this can come on gradually at the back of the heel.
+There are various nonsurgical and surgical treatments to help this condition.

 - Morton’s Neuroma